SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Creating_GQI_query.md

 ## Duplicating a query

-From DataMiner 10.4.1 onwards, you can duplicate a query.
-To duplicate a query, click the '...' button in the query in the data pane and then select *Duplicate*.
+From DataMiner 10.3.0 [CU10]/10.4.1 onwards, you can duplicate a query.
+To do so, click the "..." button next to the query in the data pane and then select *Duplicate*.

 ## Notes on GQI queries